-There were 11 trees surveyed on-property.
-Tree T-5 had a root plate failure in late November after heavy rains prior to the production of this report.
+There were 11 trees surveyed on-property in 2022.
+Shortly after our survey, oak tree T-5 had a root plate failure in late November after heavy rains prior to the production of this report.
 The tree was already on an eroded slope with exposed roots.
 The tree struck the trunk of tree T-7 and left a wound.
-Now there are nine protected Coast live oak and one California Sycamore for a total of 10 trees.
+That left nine protected Coast live oak and one California Sycamore for a total of 10 trees.